How Much Does a Porch Cost?

 There are various additional costs of building a porch that you may need to consider when planning everything out.

 The illustration below highlights some of these.
 For instance, installing electrical outlets and porch lights cost anywhere between £100 to £800 depending on the size of the new porch extension.
-And while we've incorporated the cost of a front door in our average costs above, you could pay up to £800 for a stylish and high-quality new front door.
+And while we've incorporated the cost of a front door in our average costs above, you could pay up to £800 for a stylish and high-quality front door, with a high-end composite door costing up to £2,000.

 additional porch costs graphic